digitalcredentials/dcc-members-oidf/README.md

 You'll also need AWS credentials, which the CLI uses when making calls to AWS.

-To set up our pilot we used this method, which isn't the most secure method, but appropriate for our proof of concept.
+To set up our pilot we used this method, which isn't the most secure method, but easiest for our proof of concept.

 [https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html](https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html)